 Toque is an online magazine offering food journalism just the way you like it: sometimes long-form, sometimes short and sweet, always original.
-There won’t be much about recipes and lifestyle.
+You’ll discover great restaurants of the present and the past; fascinating ways we feed ourselves; curious ingredients; and how we can continue eating well in a rapidly changing world.
 It’s cuisine at its finest and its basest, as well as the personalities behind the plates.
 We’re also really excited about the growing world of food apps and celebrate which ones are getting it right in our annual Food App Awards.

 We want Toque to offer a unique point of view, focusing on the people, trends, and news that isn’t yet in the mainstream media.
 We focus less on who the current Food Network chef star is and more on what’s important in food trends, politics and sustainability.